-A. For boxes, in the Jefferson City, arrangements can be made through the agency records tracking system to have records management staff pick up boxes from an agency’s delivery dock or to drop off records at one of the records center locations.
+A. For boxes in Jefferson City, arrangements can be made through the agency records tracking system to have Records Management staff pick up boxes from an agency’s delivery dock or to drop off records at one of the Records Center locations.
 For boxes outside the Jefferson City the agency will have to make separate arrangements for delivery.
 Files can be mailed, routed through interdepartmental courier, or delivered by agency personnel.

 Q. Can I add documents or files to boxes stored at the State Records Center?

 A. As long as all records stored in the Records Center are inactive, there should be no need to add additional materials to records boxes.
 Adding folders or even individual documents to a full box can lead to structural failure of the box.
 Broken boxes are a serious condition in a records center, because they can lead to lost documents and loss of file integrity.
 State agencies are strongly encouraged not to add documents or files to boxes already accessioned.
 If you need further information please contact your records analyst.

 Q. Can the Records Center make copies or fax my records?